-- 1. Pay any University bills; you cannot schedule if you have unpaid University bills. - 2.
+- 1. Pay any University bills; you cannot schedule if you have unpaid University bills, parking tickets, health center charges, etc. - 2.
 Sign up for an office meeting with your assigned advisor via the advisor's preferred method (appointment schedule on office door, online scheduling, or email).
 You should arrange to meet with your advisor at least 10 days before your registration date, called "appointment date" on MyWCU.
 Dates are assigned based, in part, on the number of credits you have earned; you can find your advisor name and enrollment appointment date easily by simply logging into your MyWCU account. - 3.
 You should come to your advising appointment with a list of courses, based on the offerings for that semester, that you would like to take and any questions you may have about offerings, your progress in the program, or career directions. - 4.
 Your assigned advisor must clear you electronically before you can schedule on MyWCU.
 Please do not phone or e-mail requesting that your advising flag be lifted when you have not completed the required advising session. - 5.
-No schedule will be approved or electronic clearance given without a meeting with your advisor to discuss your course plans. - 6.
+Your advisor will not lift your advising flag to allow you to schedule without a meeting to discuss your plans. - 6.
 To avoid having your schedule purged by the Registrar, pay your bill promptly.
 If your schedule is purged, you may not be able to reconstruct it.
 In most cases, the Department will not be able to add you back into classes that have filled, if you have lost your seat in a class due to purging, and another student has added into that class.